KCollins/ISAC/docs/3_build.md

 ![image](./assets/images/removespring.jpeg)

 * **Remove grommets:** There are also nylon webbing pieces with metal grommets, which have to be removed since the system is measuring trace metals.
-Cut these webbing pieces off and singe the ends to
+Cut these webbing pieces off and singe the ends to prevent fraying.

 ### Sew tunnel webbing
 Nylon webbing loops are assembled as shown below.
 To prepare a loop, cut 5-7 inches of nylon webbing and singe the edges with a lighter to prevent fraying.
 Fold and pin both ends of the webbing as shown, with the two pins pointing in the same direction.
 Fold in half and add a third pin between the two layers, above the fold.
 The loop can then be sewn to the tunnel using polyester thread.